Sparse Activity Detection in Multi-Cell Massive MIMO Exploiting Channel Large-Scale Fading: Numerical Results

 \section{Numerical Results}

 In this section, we use simulation results to demonstrate the benefit of exploiting the knowledge of large-scale fadings.
-We consider a cellular network with a cell radius of $250$m.
+We consider a cellular network with hexagonal cells where BS-to-BS distance is $500$m and the potential users are uniformly distributed in the network.
 The channel path-loss is modeled as $128.1+37.6\log_{10}(d)$, where $d$ is BS-device distance in km.
+To ensure that the channel gains are bounded, we assume that the potential users are located at least $50$m away from the BS.
 The transmit power of each device is set as $23$dBm, and the background noise power is $-169$dBm/Hz over $10$MHz.
 We assume that all signature sequences have i.i.d.\ entries that are generated from a complex Gaussian distribution with zero mean and unit variance.